 GET RID OF PROUD FLESH ON HORSE

 - What it does: PF Wonder Salve smooths away proud flesh, also known as excessive tissue granulation, while aiding regeneration of healthy tissue.
 The solution is powerful, yet gentle, and will not harm healthy tissue.
-The salve encourages hair re-growth with no white hairs.
-PF Wonder Salve forms a protective coating over the area when left un-bandaged.
-It repels flies and does not rub off in grass or with light moisture.
-The salve stays put on area until removed, and allows the area to heal itself.
+The salve encourages hair regrowth with no white hairs.
+PF Wonder Salve forms a protective coating over the area when left unbandaged.
+It repels flies and does not rub off in the grass or with light moisture.
+The salve stays put on the area until removed and allows the area to heal itself.

 VETERINARY ADVICE FOR SERIOUS WOUNDS

 If you are dealing with a non-healing wound, or injury involving exposed bone, we highly recommend a consultation with Dr Bruce E. Lyle, DVM, of Aubrey Equine Clinic.
 Proud flesh is one of the most mismanaged, and misunderstood elements of wound healing in the equine world.
-Many veterinarians do not understand how to prevent or eliminate proud flesh without surgical removal.
 With PF Wonder Salve, there is no need for surgical removal of proud flesh!

 Discovering potential issues saves time and money.
 Schedule a consultation with renowned lameness expert, Dr. Bruce Lyle, DVM for a second opinion, X-ray review, or additional advice on wound management.

 - Telfa pads are highly recommended.
 The pads keep the salve on area vs. absorbing into cotton padding.

 - Gauze cling wrap gently holds cotton padding in place before applying self adhering tape.

 - Lastly, self adhering bandage tape provides strong, snug support.